jgneff/openjfx/README.md

 $ sudo snap install openjfx --edge
 ```

 You'll also need the Java Development Kit (JDK).
-On Debian-based systems such as Ubuntu, you can install the latest OpenJDK Long Term Support (LTS) release and documentation with the command:
+On Debian-based systems such as Ubuntu, you can install the latest fully-supported OpenJDK release and documentation with the command:

 ```console
 $ sudo apt install default-jdk default-jdk-doc